 Don’t have time to read the whole article?
 Here are some of the top activities to do whilst on Koh Samui:

 Keep on reading if you want to find out everything you can do during your stay on Koh Samui!

 New to Koh Samui?
-We’ve written this compact Koh Samui guide to show you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Koh Samui!
+Our compact Koh Samui guide shows you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Koh Samui!

 #1 Diving, snorkelling, kayaking…the list of watersport activities goes on

 You can’t stop dreaming of exploring that warm, tropical sea?
 Neither can we, and Koh Samui definitely doesn’t disappoint when it comes to its sea-based activities.